Alfresco/docs-alfresco/saml-module/latest/config/alfresco.md

 ### Authenticate users for AOS

-After configuring SAML SSO for AOS, you can test that everything is set up correctly.
+After configuring SAML for AOS, you can test that everything is set up correctly.

 1. Verify that the administrator email address is configured correctly in the IdP.